Fahleh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u: Takes a list of words as input and prints only words that appear exactly once. grep -i "root" /etc/passwd: Displays lines containing the pattern “root” from the file /etc/passwd. grep -c -i 'bin' /etc/passwd: Displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
+sort | uniq -u: Takes a list of words as input and prints only words that appear exactly once. grep -i "root" /etc/passwd: Displays lines containing the pattern “root” from the file /etc/passwd. grep -c -i 'bin' /etc/passwd: Displays the number of lines that contain the pattern “bin” in the file /etc/passwd. grep -i 'root' -A 3 /etc/passwd: Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.